Three of these at 2am while nursing. Standing up. No plate. Zero regrets.

 I find that using a spatula and folding motions rather than aggressive stirring keeps these cookies tender.

-Step 5: Fold In Texture and Flavor Elements
+Step 5: Fold In Oats and Raisins

 - 1 1/2 cups oats